capactio/capact/docs/proposal/20201102-artifacts.md

 Open Questions
 --------------

 1. Is the implementation allowed to register more objects than those listed in the interface?
-How to validate that?
-Output artifacts are defined both on Interface and Implementation?
+Yes

 2. Is the implementation allowed to register fewer objects than those listed in the interface?
-How to validate that?
+No, but for Alpha and GA Engine doesn't validate that.

 3. Is the implementation allowed to register object which extends the type defined on Interface?
-How to allow that?
-Can be validated behind the scene?
+Yes

 4. Define relations between artifacts (Artifacts group in the manifest?)